-These five classic deer rifles have a near perfect blend of form and functionality.
-The power and reliability of rifles like the Winchester Model 70 or the German-made Mauser M98 are hard to beat even by today's standards.
+Your grandfather's generation used some of the best deer hunting rifles ever made.
+These five classic deer rifles have a near-perfect blend of form and functionality.
+The power and reliability of these accurate rifles like the Winchester Model 70 or the German-made Mauser M98 are hard to beat even under today's standards.

 Marlin Model 336

+The original Model 70 had a Mauser-style extractor that ensured a reliable feed, a crucial feature to big-game hunters.
+Other critical components of the Model 70 include three-way wing-tip safety and seriously dead-on accuracy.
 Pre-1964 Model 70's were chambered for the .257 Roberts, a popular cartridge for whitetail hunters.
 It's a timeless design that's just as effective now in the hands of deer hunters as it was when it was first released more than 70 years ago.

 Winchester Model 1894